AhmeddEmad7/Dynamic_Signal_Equalization_Studio/README.md

  - ### Visualize and Customize
     Witness the magic unfold with two linked cine-signal viewers, providing a dynamic view of input and output signals.
 Real-time spectrograms offer a visual feast, reflecting changes in frequency components instantly.
 Choose from four versatile windows (Rectangle, Hamming, Hanning, and Gaussian) to add that extra touch of finesse to your audio manipulations.

-## Getting Started

-To embark on your audio journey with AudioAlchemy Equalizer, follow the steps outlined below

-## Demo

-Curious to see the magic in action?
-Watch our demo video and experience the transformative power of our Equalizer.

 ## Contributors